DXCC #79 Most Wanted

 Airline tickets: approximately $2,500 per team member

 This does not include our capital costs of a new Buddihex, new laptops, 80/160 antenna, masts.
 Excluding new capital costs, collectively we have already spent close to $29,000.
 We still have to finish paying our accommodations and food, ground transportation, and return checked baggage.
 Plus, we will be paying a 10% import duty on the value of our air cargo shipment, about $500 on our $5,000 value.
 We will be responsible for paying our QSL manager his fees.
 And we have to pay our customs agent for its services.
-By the time we are finished this will likely be a $40,000+ project.
-Those who know us understand we go all out in planning and preparation to bring you the best possible results.
-We are bringing tens of thousands of dollars of equipment on the airplane with us.

 To help with our project costs and benefit your QSL convenience, you can participate in our pre-DXpedition QSL convenience plan as explained below. $10 now for unlimited automatic uploads and cards where you don't have to type in all your QSO data.
 After DXpedition starts, it is $5 for unlimited uploads, but you must do all the typing of your QSO data.
 All additional contributions to this project are greatly appreciated.